 A note for teenagers with heavy periods

-Heavy periods due to dysfunctional uterine bleeding seem to be more common in the first few years after starting periods (and in the months running up to the menopause).
+Heavy periods due to dysfunctional uterine bleeding seem to be more common in the first few years after starting periods.
+(This is also the case in the months running up to the menopause.)
 If you are a teenager and have heavy periods, you have a good chance that they will settle down over a few years and become less heavy.